longvv/push-notification-service/Technical_docs.md

 ### Integration

-Metrics are exposed at the `/metrics` endpoint and collected by Prometheus.
+Metrics are exposed at the `/metrics` endpoint for collection by Prometheus.

 ## Logging Strategy